desserts

 FAQs

-Yes, frozen blueberries can be used, but make sure to thaw and drain them to avoid excess moisture in the cheesecake.
+Yes, you can use frozen blueberries, but make sure to thaw and drain them before adding to the cheesecake mixture.
+This prevents excess moisture from affecting the texture.

 How do I know when the cheesecake is done?

-The cheesecake is done when the edges are set, and the center has a slight jiggle.
+The cheesecake is done when the edges are set and the center is slightly jiggly.
 It will continue to firm up as it cools.

 Conclusion